16 Day Best of China & Hong Kong (2014-2015)

 Arrive in Beijing in the late afternoon.
-Meet your local representative and transfer to your hotel in the center of Beijing.
+Meet your local representative and transfer to your hotel in the heart of Beijing.
 Your hotel is conveniently located near the Chang An Avenue, along which are Beijing's major shopping malls, upscale restaurants, and tourist attractions.
-Relax and enjoy the evening in Chinas historic and vibrant capital city.
+Relax and enjoy the evening in China's historic and vibrant capital city.
 Marriott Beijing City Wall

 Bird Nest, the main venue of 2008 Summer Olympics

 After a hearty breakfast and a tour briefing, you visit the Tiananmen Square.
 At 100 acres, it is the world's largest public square, flanked by an assortment of historical buildings, huge museums and Communist monuments, including Mao's Mausoleum.
 One visitor has written, "An army could be massed, and all the kites in the world could fly."
 You roam the Square; and walk through the Gate of Heavenly Peace, under the famed portrait of Chairman Mao, to enter the Forbidden City, the symbolic center of the Chinese universe and a lasing monument of dynastic China, from which 24 emperors of the Ming and the Qing Dynasties ruled the Middle Kingdom for nearly 500 years (1420-1911).